lkloh/playground-for-python/circular_dependencies/README.md

+# Not working

-runnin `python alice.py` gives an error `ImportError: cannot import name bobby` due to circular dependencies.
+running `python alice.py` gives an error `ImportError: cannot import name bobby` due to circular dependencies.

+# Working

+running `python alice.py` will compile when the import is placed INSIDE the function